frichter/ore/README.rst

         --af_rare 0.05 0.01 1e-3 \
         --tss_dist 5000

-Usage, visit http://ore.readthedocs.io/en/latest/ for more
+Usage, visit the `latest ORE documentation`_ for more

 .. code-block::